Scholarships & Bursaries

 Applications Timeline

-Deadline: All completed applications must be postmarked on or before March 31 st of the year in which you will register in your program of studies.
+Deadline: All completed applications must be received on-line between Jan 1 and March 31 st of the year in which you will register in your program of studies.

-Once approved, you will be asked to provide:
+Once approved, you will be asked to provide by May 30th: